 The Advanced Certificate in Health & Wellness Coaching is a post baccalaureate graduate program that teaches the applied science of human performance enhancement and health and wellness coaching.
 Graduates of this program will learn the broad theoretical basis of effective behavior change facilitation and hone their skills through practice in real world situations to position them immediately to work as a health & wellness coach in a wide range of settings.
 The capstone to this integrative graduate program is a dynamic, hands-on internship that maximizes the application of classroom learning in the field in order to master the dynamics involved in coaching.

-The 15-credit Advanced Certificate in Health & Wellness Coaching consists of five three-credit graduate courses in a three semester course sequence that begins each fall.
+The 15-credit Advanced Certificate in Health & Wellness Coaching consists of five three-credit graduate courses offered online in a three semester course sequence that begins each fall.

 A health & wellness coach has a rewarding career focused on helping others achieve goals and overcome obstacles in their lives.
 This program provides the skills and knowledge needed to be a confident and effective coach who helps clients understand and navigate their path to wellness.
 Coaches expand the client’s repertoire of negotiation skills so that they can better manage their health and overall wellness.
 These specific, sought-after skills help clients overcome hurdles, surpass limitations and tap into their own unrealized personal and professional potential.